 Deemed Rehabilitated in Canada – Deemed Rehabilitation

 Nora is a 39-year-old Norwegian citizen.
-A court in Norway convicted her for possession of a small amount of a controlled substance, cocaine, for personal use.
+A court in Norway convicted her for possession of a controlled substance, cocaine, for personal use.
 Consequently, she served twenty-five days in jail.
 Upon release, Nora decided to change her ways.
 She went back to school and became a professional accountant.
 Nora has no other issues with the law in Norway or anywhere else before or after that incident.
 She wants to travel to Canada, but she wonders if her criminal history could cause any trouble.
 She wonders if she is deemed rehabilitated or not.

 Canadian immigration law divides criminal history outside Canada into two significant groups.

-Remember that our focus in this article is the offences that happened and prosecuted outside Canada.
+Remember that our focus in this article is the offences that happened and was prosecuted outside Canada.
 Regardless, we have to find the Canadian equivalency.

 If the offence is not an offence in Canada, then your criminal record does not count.
 For example, homosexuality is not a crime in Canada.
 However, it is a crime in some countries of the world.
-If you have a conviction solely to be a homosexual, then your criminal history does not count in Canada.
+If you have a conviction solely to be a homosexual, your criminal history does not count in Canada.
 Of course, you still need to disclose it to the immigration authorities to convince them there is no criminal equivalency in Canada.
-If you do not disclose, then you may face inadmissibility because of misrepresentation.
+If you do not disclose, you may face inadmissibility because of misrepresentation.